mrzaizai2k/stock_price_4_fun/README.md

 If you prefer a more direct approach, simply use the command `/summarynewsurl` and paste the URL link.
 This will provide you with a summary of any site you desire.

+## LLM with RAG system

+The system can anwser the questions based on my doccuments (for my master courses).
+It will ask the port 8083 and get the response.
+Refer to my [LLM with RAG](https://github.com/mrzaizai2k/LLM-with-RAG/tree/main) repo for more information

 ## Example Uses